orthecreedence/cl-async/README.md

   (format t "Starting server.~%")
   (as:tcp-server nil 9003  ; nil is "0.0.0.0"
                  (lambda (socket data)
-                   ;; convert the data into a string (let ((str (babel:octets-to-string data :encoding :utf-8)))
-                     (when (search "QUIT" str)
-                       ;; "QUIT" was sent, close the socket and shut down the server (as:close-socket socket)
-                       (as:exit-event-loop)))
                    ;; echo the data back into the socket (as:write-socket-data socket data))
-                 (lambda (err) (format t "listener event: ~a~%" err))))  ; error handler that does nothing (as:start-event-loop #'my-echo-server)
+                 (lambda (err) (format t "listener event: ~a~%" err))) ;; catch sigint
+  (as:signal-handler 2 (lambda (sig)
+                         (declare (ignore sig))
+                         (as:exit-event-loop))))

+(as:start-event-loop #'my-echo-server)
 ```

-This echos anything back to the client that was sent, until "QUIT" is recieved,
+This echos anything back to the client that was sent, until SIGINT is recieved,
-which closes the socket and ends the event loop, returning to the main thread.
+which forcibly closes the event loop and returns to the main thread.

 Benchmarks
 ----------
 So far, benchmarks are favorable.
 From my intial profiling, it seems most of the
-time is spent in CFFI (at least on Clozure CL 32bit on Windows).
-I haven't done
+time is spent in CFFI when on Windows, but in linux (of course) CFFI is a minor
-any profiling on linux, but I have done some benchmarks.
+speed bump, and the actual cl-async:* functions are the main slowdown (which is
+good).
+Because of this, I really recommend running any production server on
+linux.
+This isn't so much because Windows sucks, but because I feel like most
+lisp implementations focus on linux performance a lot more than Windows.

 On my (already crowded) Linode 512, cl-async (for both [tcp-server](#tcp-server)
 and [http-server](#http-server)) was able to process about 40K concurrent